 Many people don't think of walking as being exercise.
-However you don't need to go to the gym, go swimming or play sports to get the benefits of being active.
+However, you don't need to go to the gym, go swimming or play sports to get the benefits of being active.
 Walking is a great way of reaching the recommended level of physical activity we need to stay healthy.

-For individuals with long term conditions such as cancer, COPD, arthritis, heart disease and diabetes, walking can be beneficial in maintaining your well being and independence.
-It could also help you manage the symptoms of your condition and in some cases improve them.
+Walking could also help you manage the symptoms of your condition and in some cases improve them.

 Pedometers, smartphone apps and activity trackers are useful, motivational tools to help you track your walking progress.
 You can use them to set yourself goals and measure your success.